Kazz3r24/Batch-Converter/README.md

 FFMPEG Batch Converter

-This script can be placed in any directory (preferrably your users home directory) Supported OS Linux, tested on Ubuntu 16.04
+This script can be placed in any directory (preferrably your users home directory).<br>
+Supported OS Linux, tested on Ubuntu 16.04<br>
 Requires latest version of FFMPEG available from https://ffmpeg.org/download.html

 Once you've downloaded the latest version, simply edit the script to point the FFMPEG variable to it's location on your system.